-The manufacturing of color filter and optical coating is according to the customized specifications agreed in the contractual agreement.
+The manufacturing of color filter is according to the customized specifications agreed in the contractual agreement.
 The customers have obtained control over the products during manufacturing process.
 As such, revenue and contract assets are recognized over time.
-Revenue from manufacturing color filter and optical coating is measured at the fair value of the consideration received or receivable, and is reduced for estimated customer returns, rebates and other similar allowances.
+Revenue from manufacturing color filter is measured at the fair value of the consideration received or receivable, and is reduced for estimated customer returns, rebates and other similar allowances.